open-tale/open-tale.github.io/_docs/01-introduction.md

 #### A raceless and classless system

 You're free to build a character the way you want.
-Just plan out the attributes and the skills that will compose your character.
+Character customization in Open Tale is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
+Therefore you just need to plan out the attributes and the skills that will compose your character.
 The more Open Tale matures, the more possibilities will be available.

 That being said, [let's get started!](02-characters)